LBNL-ETA/SolarPlus-Optimizer/README.md

 ``process`` contains scripts to run analyses, MPC optimization, and other control-related algorithms.

-``doc`` contains documentation items, such as specifications and user guide.
+``doc`` contains documentation items, such as specifications, reports, and user guide.

 ``unittests`` contains testing for software development.